 The Unfulfilled Promise of Car Telemetry Data

 In this article, we delve into the promised world of vehicle telemetry data and how leveraging it can revolutionise the operations of car dealerships.
-We discuss OBD data, new service models, and a completely new level of customer relationship.
-From remote diagnostics to predictive maintenance that keeps customers coming back – we explore the business opportunities of technology and calculate the return on investment.
-We address open-source solutions and a future where remote reading of car data is not just a dream monopolised by manufacturers.
+We discuss OBD data, new service models, and an entirely new level of customer relationships.
+From remote diagnostics to predictive maintenance that keeps customers returning – we explore the business potential of the technology and calculate the return on investment.
+We address open-source solutions and a future where remote reading of car data is not just a monopolised dream by manufacturers.
 Are you ready to accelerate your business to a new speed and leave competitors behind?

-We began our technical experiment in autumn 2024 to investigate whether we could read telemetry data from a vehicle's OBD connection (on-board diagnostics).
-We wanted to determine what data we could collect and how it could be utilised in car dealership services and systems.
-This report summarises the outcomes of the experiment, outlines the potential business applications of the technology, and evaluates the profitability of the investment.
+We initiated our technical trial in autumn 2024 to determine whether we could read telemetry data from the vehicle's OBD connector (on-board diagnostics).
+We wanted to explore what data we could gather and how it might be utilised in dealership services and systems.
+This report summarises the results of the trial, outlines the potential business uses of the technology, and assesses the profitability of the investment.
 We also consider the customer's perspective – why would they agree to share their vehicle's data with us?

-Crasman has a long history as a design partner in the automotive industry, developing and delivering services to both car dealerships and startup companies.
+Crasman has a long history as a design partner in the automotive sector, a developer, and supplier of services to both dealerships and startup companies.
 We are dedicated to advancing the automotive trade by exploring trends and technologies.
-Over the years, we have also conducted high-quality research projects related to industry development, consumer behaviour, and car purchasing patterns.
+Over the years, we have also conducted high-quality research projects related to industry development, consumer behaviour, and car purchasing methods.

-Our experience is also that individual car dealerships are often so deeply involved in everyday project deadlines and problem-solving that there is rarely time and energy left for this type of technology experiment.
+Our experience also shows that individual dealerships often find themselves so deeply involved in daily project urgencies and problem-solving that they rarely have time and energy left for this kind of technological experimentation.

-From the perspective of car dealerships (and end users), the problem is that all the necessary data is already being collected from vehicles and sent to manufacturers' data centres.
+From the perspective of car dealerships (and end-users), the problem is that all necessary data is already collected from vehicles and sent to the manufacturers' data centres.
 However, very little of this data is available or usable.
-Manufacturers are not obliged to offer telemetry data openly to dealers and leasing companies.
-And even if the data were available, since manufacturers use their own software solutions, a multi-brand platform operating car dealership or service provider would likely need several integrations to use it.
-Communication between dealers and manufacturers is also typically quite one-sided – manufacturers hardly provide support or respond to feature requests.
+Manufacturers are not obliged to openly provide telemetry data to dealerships and leasing companies.
+Even if the data were available, because manufacturers use their own software solutions, a multi-brand platform-dealing dealership or service provider would likely require several integrations to use them.
+Communication between dealers and manufacturers is typically also quite one-sided – manufacturers are unlikely to offer support or respond to feature requests.

 On the other hand, existing fleet management solutions may not be appealing for agile service development projects.
-Small-scale fleet experiments can be cumbersome to establish, and the platforms' pricing models are not very transparent or easily scalable.
-The customisability of the platforms is limited, and in development work there is a need to be aware of supplier dependency risks.
+Small-scale fleet trials can be cumbersome to establish, and the pricing models of platforms are not very transparent or easily scalable.
+The possibilities for platform customisation are limited, and in development work, one must be aware of the risks of vendor lock-in.

 Our solution

-Our goal was to find a solution that is cost-effective and scalable, suitable for a single vehicle proof of concept experiment and scalable to a larger fleet.
-We aimed to find an open-source solution with good API support for data transfer.
-This would give us the opportunity to develop our own applications and interfaces for data and functionality utilisation if needed.
-The transmission of data and remote configuration had to take place via a 4G connection.
+Our goal was to find a solution that is cost-effective and scalable, suitable for a single vehicle proof of concept trial, and can be expanded to a larger fleet.
+We aimed to find an open-source solution with good API support for data transmission.
+This would give us the opportunity to develop our own applications and interfaces for utilising the data and functionalities as needed.
+Data transmission and remote configuration had to occur via a 4G connection.

-The solution we found is based on a small add-on device installed on the vehicle's OBD channel.
-Installing this device in place is the most challenging part of the process in its simplicity.
-The device setup is straightforward – its serial number is registered via a website, after which the device can be sent custom brand-specific settings or create service-related automations and alerts.
-The data is sent over the 4G network and can be updated remotely.
+The solution we found is based on a small additional device installed into the car's OBD channel.
+Installing this small piece is, in its simplicity, the most challenging part of the process.
+The device setup is straightforward – its serial number is registered via a website, after which custom brand-specific settings or service-related automations and alerts can be sent to the device.
+Information is sent over a 4G network and can be updated remotely.
 Once the device is activated, it is ready for use.
-Data immediately starts accumulating in dashboard views.
+Data immediately begins gathering in dashboard views.

-Browser-based dashboard views can be customised to show all the data that is generally available via the OBD standard or OBD II extended interface.
-Based on this data, we can create customised workspaces for managing the entire fleet and individual cars.
+Browser-based dashboard views can be customised to show all the data generally available through the OBD standard or OBD II extended interface.
+With this data, we can create customised workspaces for managing the entire fleet and individual vehicles.

 What data is available?

-• Monitoring of journeys and speed as well as XYZ acceleration data
+• Monitoring of journeys and speed along with xyz acceleration data

 • Monitoring of fluid levels, battery charge level

-• Possibility to integrate customer CRM data and vehicle history and contracts
+• Integration of customer CRM data, vehicle history, and contracts

-• Automatic notifications via webhooks or emails in situations where the car or its usage requires closer inspection
+• Automatic notifications via webhooks or emails in situations where the car or its usage needs closer inspection

-• Location-based alerts when the car leaves or enters a certain area
+• Location-based alerts when the car leaves or enters a specific area

-• Remote vehicle control – locking doors, opening windows, and managing connected devices such as cameras
+• Remote car control – locking doors, opening windows, and managing connected devices like cameras

 • And much more…

-We also wanted to ideate promising use cases that could be developed using this data and technology.
-Some of the applications described here are already in use in certain limited market areas, but they are still underutilized in Finland and much of Europe.
+We also wanted to brainstorm promising use cases that could be developed using this data and technology.
+Some of the applications described here are already in use in certain limited market areas, but they are still poorly exploited in Finland and much of Europe.

 Remote diagnosis of fault codes

-An actual scenario – A leasing customer's car's engine warning light comes on, leading to an urgent service visit.
-Diagnosing the fault requires multiple service visits, and it is ultimately revealed that a faulty sensor is the cause of the issue.
-The leasing service provider's maintenance cannot fix the fault, requiring a few more visits at the brand-specific service.
+It happened in real life – A leasing customer's car has an engine warning light come on, leading to an urgent repair visit.
+Diagnosing the fault requires multiple service visits, and eventually, it turns out that a faulty sensor is the cause of the problem.
+The leasing service provider's maintenance cannot fix the fault, requiring a few more visits to a brand service centre.

-By utilising remote reading of OBD data, the customer could have been informed immediately when the error was detected in the system.
-The customer could have been notified if the fault required immediate maintenance or if it was safe to continue driving.
-The customer could also have been directed straight to brand-specific service without unnecessary and time-consuming diagnostic visits.
+By utilising remote reading of OBD data, the fault could have been communicated to the customer immediately when detected in the system.
+The customer could have been informed whether the fault required immediate maintenance or if they could safely continue driving.
+The customer could also have been directed straight to the brand service, avoiding unnecessary and time-consuming diagnostic visits.

-Avoiding extra service visits would have directly saved costs for the leasing service provider.
-Similarly, in this model, customer support would not have needed to spend time communicating with the customer between services.
+Avoiding additional service visits would have directly saved costs incurred by the leasing provider.
+Similarly, in this model, customer support would not have had to spend time communicating with the customer between services.

-Ultimately, improved customer satisfaction would lead to better customer retention and business results.
+Ultimately, improved customer satisfaction would lead to better customer retention and business outcomes.

-Additionally, leasing companies can use this data to proactively suggest increasing the mileage limits of the contract.
-This avoids awkward discussions at the end of the contract and eases customers' concerns about exceeding the limits.
+Additionally, leasing companies can use this data to proactively suggest increasing the mileage limits of contracts.
+This avoids difficult conversations at the contract's end and eases customers' concerns about exceeding limits.

-Companies with a leasing fleet of 5-20 vehicles usually do not use a specific fleet management tool.
-However, a simple view offered by the car dealership could provide them with several advantages:
+Companies with a leased fleet of 5-20 vehicles usually do not have a dedicated fleet management tool in use.
+However, a simple view offered by the dealership could provide them with several benefits:

-1. Real-time tracking of vehicles and route optimisation to ensure operational efficiency and quick deliveries.
+1. Real-time vehicle tracking and route optimisation, ensuring operational efficiency and quick deliveries.

 4. Real-time monitoring of vehicle condition.

-5. Tracking of driving behaviour as a tool for promoting safety and ecological driving – speeding, harsh braking, excessive idling, etc.
+5. Monitoring driving behaviour as a tool for promoting safety and environmental friendliness – speed violations, abrupt braking, extensive idling, etc.

-Offering services like these to SMEs binds customers to the service provider and serves as a competitive advantage over other leasing companies.
+Offering services like these to SME businesses ties customers to the service provider and serves as a competitive edge against other leasing companies.
 Customers benefit from tangible savings, increased efficiency, and reduced administrative work.

 Savings in insurance premiums

-Insurance customers can choose to share their XYZ acceleration, speed, and GPS location data with their insurance provider.
-The insurance company assesses the customer's driving behaviour and offers reduced insurance premiums to safe drivers.
-Tracking the vehicle's location helps locate stolen cars and notifies if the car leaves the country without permission.
-In case of damage, the collected data can be used to investigate the causes of the incident.
-Additionally, for instance, a notification can be sent if the car's theft alarm has been triggered.
+Insurance customers can choose to share their data on XYZ acceleration, speed, and GPS location with their insurance company.
+The insurance company evaluates the customer's driving behaviour and offers reduced insurance rates to safe drivers.
+Tracking the vehicle's location helps in locating stolen cars and alerts when a car exits the country without permission.
+In the event of an incident, the collected data can be used to determine causes of the damages.
+Additionally, customers can be notified, for example, if the car alarm is triggered.

 Investment and profitability

-How can the value of these services be determined and how can the profitability of the investment be predicted?
+How can the value of these services be defined, and how can the profitability of the investment be forecasted.

-The figures presented above involve a lot of guesswork and speculation, but their message is undeniable.
-This is the future we want to build!
-If you are interested in continuing the discussion on this topic, please feel free to contact us.
+The figures above involve a significant amount of conjecture and speculation, but their message is undeniable.
+This is the future we wish to build!
+If you are interested in continuing the discussion on this topic, feel free to contact us.

 Crasman Ltd